dsccommunity/xPendingReboot/README.md

 The **xPendingReboot** module containes the **xPendingReboot** resource, which examines three specific registry locations where a Windows Server might indicate that a reboot is pending, and allows DSC to predictably handle the condition.
 DSC determines how to handle pending reboot conditions using the Local Configuration Management (LCM) setting RebootNodeIfNeeded.
-When DSC resources require reboot, within a Set statement in a DSC Resource the global variable DSCMachineStatus is set to value ‚Äú1‚Äù.
+When DSC resources require reboot, within a Set statement in a DSC Resource the global variable DSCMachineStatus is set to value ì1î.
-When this condition occurs and RebootNodeIfNeeded is set to ‚ÄúTrue‚Äù, DSC reboots the machine after a successful Set.
+When this condition occurs and RebootNodeIfNeeded is set to ìTrueî, DSC reboots the machine after a successful Set.
 Otherwise, the reboot is postponed.

 ## Resources